zdenop/tessdata_downloader/README.md

 ## Known issues
 - no support for proxy (yet)
-- no gui (yet) - this is commandline tool at the moment.
+- no gui (yet) - this is command line tool at the moment.
 If you do not know what does it mean, please do not try this script ;-)
-- tested on python 3.6, so there isssues with older python version.
+- tested on python 3.6, so there issues with older python version.
 Please report only python3 issues.
-There is no intention to suport python2
+There is no intention to support python2

 ## Python Dependencies
 * requests